hazelcast/hazelcast-reference-manual/src/ContinuousQuery.md

 ### Features of Continuous Query

-The following features of the continuous query cache is valid both for the member and client.
+The following features of continuous query cache are valid for both the member and client.

-* You can enable/disable the initial query that is run on the existing `IMap` data during the continuous query cache construction, according to the supplied predicate via `QueryCacheConfig#setPopulate`.
+* The initial query that is run on the existing `IMap` data during the continuous query cache construction can be enabled/disabled according to the supplied predicate via `QueryCacheConfig#setPopulate`
-* You can index and perform queries on a continuous query cache.
+* Continuous query cache allows you to run queries with indexes, perform event batching and coalescing
 * A continuous query cache is evictable.
 Note that a continuous query cache has a default maximum capacity of 10000.
-If you need a non-evictable cache, you should configure the eviction via `QueryCacheConfig#setEvictionConfig`.
+If you need a non-evictable cache, you should configure the eviction via `QueryCacheConfig#setEvictionConfig`
-* You can listen to a continuous query cache using `QueryCache#addEntryListener`.
+* A listener can be added to a continuous query cache using `QueryCache#addEntryListener`
-* The events on the `IMap` are reflected in a continuous query cache, keeping the same order of those events.
-Note that the order of the events implies the order in a partition.
-Therefore, you can only expect ordered events from the same partition.
-You can listen to the event losses using `EventLostListener` and events can be recoverable with the method `QueryCache#tryRecover`.
-If your buffer size on the node side is large enough, you can recover from a possible event loss scenario.
+* `IMap` events are reflected in continuous query cache in the same order as they were generated on map entries.
+Since events are created on entries stored in partitions, ordering of events is maintained based on the ordering within the partition.
+You can add listener to capture lost events using `EventLostListener` and lost events can be recovered with the method `QueryCache#tryRecover`.
-Currently, setting the size of `QueryCacheConfig#setBufferSize` is the only option for recovery since the events which feed a continuous query cache have no backups.
+Recovery of lost events largely depends on the size of the buffer on Hazelcast members.
+Default buffer size is 16 per partition i.e. 16 events per partition can be maintained in the buffer.
+If the event generation is high, setting the buffer size to a higher number will provide better chances of recovering lost events.
+Buffer size can be set by `QueryCacheConfig#setBufferSize`.
 You can use the following example code for a recovery case.

     ```java